kubewarden/docs/src/psp-migration.md

       max: 443
 ```

-Now, it's necessary to create the Kuberwarden policies to archive the same goal.
-It will be necessary 4 different policies.
-One for the user and group configuration, one for the host namespace, one for the privileged escalation and another for the privileged container configuration.
+Let's create Kuberwarden policies to achieve the same goal.
+One thing that you need to know about Kubewarden policies is that every rule will be enforced by a separate policies.
+In our example, one policy each will be required for the user and group configuration, for the host namespace, for the privileged escalation and for the privileged container configuration.

-Let's start by blocking container escalation.
-For that you can deploy a policy like this:
+Let's start with blocking container escalation.
+For that you can deploy a policy as shown below:

 ```console
 $ kubectl apply -f - <<EOF